tonymm81/web_page/client/README.md

 I make the forecast apicall route to backend.
 I am usin the axios because node-fetch didnt work.

 Also added to database blog page data schema.

+## version151
+Now i have apicalls in forecast component in backend.
+I make there a router, what will do the apicall and save the searched data to database.
+I also make a route, what returns the database data back to client.
+In client app i have to modify the code, that i can delete apicall from there.

+Now forecast component is working.
+In client side we get the data from batabase dependin on searchword.
+If database hav the user choosen location, then it returns an old data. otherwise we get new forecast from api in backend router called apiForecastRouter.ts.

+Plan: I have to make i datetime if clause.
+There i will compare, if the database values are too old, lets search the new forecast.

 ## npm installs in this project: